 Throughout the day, coffee, tea, purified water and ice can be found in this room at our Starved Rock Inn.
 There is also a microwave for everyone’s use.
 In the morning, this is where breakfast starts, help yourself to a bowl of fresh cut fruit or homemade muffins and breads.
 Then sit down and let us serve you a hot breakfast to start your day off right.

 In the Gathering room you can find a number of games like chess, checkers, trivial pursuits, cards, scrabble, boggle and many more.
 You can also find glasses and corkscrews for whatever beverages you wish to bring with you.

-In the Library at our Starved Rock inn you will find our cookie jar which holds our homemade cookies, also, you will find complimentary sodas in the refrigerator.
-The Library has additional seating for breakfast as well as access to the back deck and patio, where if it’s nice enough, you can eat outside as well.
+There are many books in the Library you can peruse through, please feel free to read any while your here.
+The Library is also the main seating area for breakfast as well as access to the back deck and patio, where if it’s nice enough, you can eat outside as well.